fly-apps/safe-ecto-migrations/README.md

 def change do
   alter table("comments") do
     add :approved, :boolean, default: false
-    # This took 34 seconds for 10 million rows with no fkeys,
     # This took 10 minutes for 100 million rows with no fkeys,

     # Obtained an AccessExclusiveLock on the table, which blocks reads and